Indigenous Australians: Torres Strait Islanders

+A 1960 photograph of native inhabitants of Murray Island.

 Torres Strait Islanders are the Indigenous Melanesian people of the Torres Strait Islands, which are part of the state of Queensland.
 They are ethnically distinct from the Aboriginal peoples of the rest of Australia.
 Six percent of Indigenous Australians identify fully as Torres Strait Islanders.
 A further 4% of Indigenous Australians identify as having both Torres Strait Islander and Aboriginal heritage.

 The Torres Strait Islands comprise over 100 islands, which were annexed by Queensland in 1879.